kylebutts/fasteR-site/public/README.md

 ```

 First, notice something odd here, in the expression `x > 8`.
 Here
-**x** is a vector, 3 elements in length, but 8 is just a number.
+`x` is a vector, 3 elements in length, but 8 is just a number.
 It
-would seem that it's nnonsense to ask whether a vector is greater than a
+would seem that it's nonsense to ask whether a vector is greater than a
 number; they're different animals.

 But R makes them "the same kind" of animal, by extending that number 8
 to a 3-element vector 8,8,8.
 This is called *recycling*.
 This sets up
 an element-by-element comparison:  Then, the 5 in `x` is compared to
-the first 8, yielding FALSE i.e. 5 is NOT greater than 8.
+the first 8, yielding `FALSE` i.e. 5 is NOT greater than 8.
 Then 12 is
-compared to the second 8, yielding TRUE, and then the comparison of 13
+compared to the second 8, yielding `TRUE`, and then the comparison of 13
-to the third 8 yields another TRUE.
+to the third 8 yields another `TRUE`.
 So, we get the vector
-FALSE,TRUE,TRUE.
+`FALSE`, `TRUE`, `TRUE`.

-Fine, but how will `sum` add up some TRUEs and FALSEs?
+Fine, but how will `sum` add up some `TRUE`s and `FALSE`s?
 The
-answer is that R, like most computer languages, treats TRUE and FALSE as
+answer is that R, like most computer languages, treats `TRUE` and `FALSE` as
-1 and 0, respectively.
+`1` and `0`, respectively.
 So we summed the vector (0,1,1), yielding 2.

 Getting back to the question of the number of years in which the Nile
 flow exceeded 1200, let's look at that expression again: